Lovin’ this article, but need more advice on your tax affairs?

-Lockdown has seemingly given people a lot of time to think about their financial and tax plans.
+I think many people have observed that lockdown has seemingly given people time to think about their financial plans.

-According to investigators, the use of offshore companies are often presented in a similar fashion to package holidays.
-Not only are they based in exotic locations, it is claimed they are able to reduce a company’s tax bills.
+Over the years, we have seen investigative journalists claim that one can choose an offshore company in much the same manner as a week in Benidorm.
+Not only are they based in exotic locations, but it is claimed they are able to reduce a company’s tax bills.

 It might be assumed that such an arrangement is a crafty piece of tax avoidance – sharp practice but perfectly legal.

-However, all those potentially tempted by reduced liabilities and white, sandy beaches should think again as they could really be steering their business fortunes onto HMRC’s quicksand instead.
+However, all those potentially tempted by reduced liabilities and white, sandy beaches should think again… as they could really be into HMRC invested quicksand instead.

-With all that taken care of, he might be forgiven for thinking that he now has a pukka avoidance mechanism in place.
+That’s a relief… and with all that taken care of, he might be forgiven for thinking that he now has a pukka tax avoidance mechanism in place.

-What the magazine adverts didn’t spell out is that despite the cost of buying his Seychelles front company and the air fares to check arrangements on the ground, he’s still classed as trading in the UK.
+What the magazine advert didn’t spell out is that, despite shelling out (Dad joke alert – should that be ‘chelling out’?) for his Seychelles company, he’s still classed as trading in the UK.
 If in this scenario he does not cough up tax to HMRC, he’s not avoiding tax.
-He is, in fact, guilty of evasion.
+He is, in fact, probably guilty of evasion.

-What if our friendly but perplexed panel beater now takes himself off to an accountant to ask how he can really avoid Corporation Tax?
+What if our friendly but perplexed panel beater now takes himself off (virtually, of course) to an accountant to ask how he can really avoid Corporation Tax?
 After all, he’s already gone to considerable lengths to do so.

 Well, they explain, it’s not going to be easy.